intloopback666/Enterprise-MST-EtherChannel-ResilientCore/README.md

 5. Configure MST with your own region name/revision; map VLANs to instances 1–4 and force each instance root to a different switch.
 6. Use 802.1t long path costs.

-> *Note: “mode on” bundles don’t negotiate and are easy to misconfigure; used for lab learning, not recommended operationally.*